 “Bike riders must legally keep left and give way to walkers on shared paths, while walkers can walk together,” said Ben.

-“Be predictable rather than making sudden movements and keep dogs and children close by you,” said Ben.
+“Be predictable rather than making sudden movements and keep dogs and children close by you.”

-Tina said the same goes for cycling: “There are lots of inexperienced riders on the paths at the moment, so being predictable is essential ‑ it helps people understand what you are doing.”
+Tina said the same goes for cycling: “Being predictable is essential, it helps people understand what you are doing.”

 “Use your bell intermittently, not incessantly.
 Call out ‘passing’ when going past walkers from behind, smile and be friendly, not annoyed if they don’t know what to do when you pass,” said Tina.

-Craig added that cycling at a considerate speed is also important: “The best advice on a busy shared path is not to ride faster than a human can run.
+Craig Richards, CEO of Bicycle Network Victoria, added that cycling at a considerate speed is also important: “The best advice on a busy shared path is not to ride faster than a human can run.
 Just be patient – you’re not riding in the Tour de France,” said Craig.

 Ben points out the importance of looking out for others who need extra consideration.